Boston College: Brighton Campus

+Brookline Campus

+The Brookline campus is home to Messina College (formerly Pine Manor College), which includes several residence halls and other academic and athletic facilities.
+Messina College opened in July 2024 for over 100 first-generation college students.
+It offers associate degrees in applied data science, health sciences, general business, and applied psychology and human development.
+The college emphasizes support for underprivileged students through a residential model, small class sizes, and mentorship, preparing graduates for workforce entry or transfer to four-year institutions.

 Organization and administration

-Its annual operating budget is approximately $667 million.
-The most recent and ongoing fundraising campaign, dubbed "Light the World", was announced on October 11, 2008.
-The seven-year campaign aims to raise $1.5 billion in honor of the 150th anniversary of the college.
-Funds raised will be used to support the strategic priorities of the university, including academic programs, financial aid, Jesuit Catholic identity, athletics, student programming, and capital construction projects.
+Its annual operating budget is approximately $1.02 billion.
+The most recent and ongoing fundraising campaign, dubbed "Soaring Higher", was announced on September 28, 2023.
+The campaign aims to raise $3 billion, double the last campaign's goal.
+Of this goal, $1.1 billion is earmarked for student financial aid, $750 million is for student life initiatives, and $1.15 billion is for academic programs.

 Catholic and Jesuit

-The 112 Jesuits living on the Boston College campus make up one of the largest Jesuit communities in the world and include members of the faculty and administration, graduate students, and visiting international scholars.
+As of 2005, there were 112 Jesuits living on the Boston College campus, including members of the faculty and administration, graduate students, and visiting international scholars.

 The chapel for the university is located in St. Mary's Hall, the Jesuit residential facility.
 Additional BC chapels are Trinity Chapel on the Newton Campus, St. Joseph's Chapel in the Basement of Gonzaga Hall on Upper Campus, Simboli Hall Chapel on the Brighton Campus, and St. Catherine of Sienna Chapel in Cushing Hall.
 Over 70 Catholic Masses are celebrated on Campus each week during the Academic Year.
 The college also maintains close relations with the nearby Church of Saint Ignatius of Loyola.
-The church is named after the founder of the Jesuit order, Ignatius of Loyola.
-It is run independently of the Archdiocese and is staffed by the Jesuits.
-Although not technically the university's church, Boston College provides the parish with Internet access, e-mail service, telephone and voice mail service, parking, and dormitory space for the religious education program.
-Each year, several Boston College students teach in the religious education program.
-Jesuit priests from Boston College occasionally preside at the church's liturgies.
-St. Ignatius provides a spiritual home for many students during their time at Boston College and has also hosted alumni weddings.
-The church building is also used by the college for some of their larger religious events.

 Affiliated institutions

-St. Columbkille Parish is a Catholic Church and elementary school in Brighton, Massachusetts that has an alliance with BC.
+St. Columbkille Parish is a Catholic Church and elementary school in Brighton, Massachusetts, that has an alliance with BC.
 Under the agreement, the parish school is to be governed by a board of members and a board of trustees comprising representatives from the Archdiocese of Boston, Boston College, St. Columbkille Parish and the greater Boston community.
-The board of trustees will authorize an audit of the school's curriculum, faculty, finances, and facilities before creating a strategic plan to guide the school in the future.
-Lynch School of Education and Human Development faculty will work directly with the school's teachers on faculty and curriculum development, presenting new approaches to education and working to establish best practices in the classroom.
-The agreement, announced in March 2006 by University President William P. Leahy, S.J., and Boston Cardinal Sean O'Malley, OFM Cap., is believed to represent the first such collaboration between a Catholic university and a parochial school in the United States.